John Henson (basketball): Cleveland Cavaliers (2018–2020)

 On December 7, 2018, Henson was traded, along with Matthew Dellavedova and the Bucks 2021 first and second round picks, to the Cleveland Cavaliers in a five-player, three-team deal.
 The Cavs also received the Washington Wizards 2022 second round pick.
 The Bucks received George Hill, Jason Smith and a 2021 second round pick.
 The Wizards received Sam Dekker.

 Detroit Pistons (2020)

 On February 6, 2020, the Cavaliers traded Henson, Brandon Knight, and a 2023 second round draft pick to the Detroit Pistons in exchange for Andre Drummond.

-Mets de Guaynabo (2022)

 On April 5, 2021, the New York Knicks signed Henson to a 10-day contract; however, he did not see action with the team.

-On March 8, 2022, Henson signed with Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).
+On March 8, 2022, Henson signed with Mets de Guaynabo of the Baloncesto Superior Nacional.
+However, he didn't play any games with them.

+On September 11, 2024, Henson announced his retirement.